thomasdarimont/terraform-provider-keycloak/docs/resources/saml_identity_provider.md

 - `backchannel_supported` - (Optional) Does the external IDP support backchannel logout?.
 Defaults to `false`.
 - `provider_id` - (Optional) The ID of the identity provider to use.
 Defaults to `saml`, which should be used unless you have extended Keycloak and provided your own implementation.
 - `name_id_policy_format` - (Optional) Specifies the URI reference corresponding to a name identifier format.
 Defaults to empty.
 - `post_binding_response` - (Optional) Indicates whether to respond to requests using HTTP-POST binding.
-If false, HTTP-REDIRECT binding will be used..
+If false, HTTP-REDIRECT binding will be used.
 - `post_binding_authn_request` - (Optional) Indicates whether the AuthnRequest must be sent using HTTP-POST binding.
 If false, HTTP-REDIRECT binding will be used.
 - `post_binding_logout` - (Optional) Indicates whether to respond to requests using HTTP-POST binding.
 If false, HTTP-REDIRECT binding will be used.
 - `want_assertions_signed` - (Optional) Indicates whether this service provider expects a signed Assertion.